vinstic-myshell/myshell-doc-en/roadmap.md

 <summary>Robot Support for Other IM Software</summary>

-MyShell.ai Creative Workshop will support robot deployment to other social platforms, and users can bind their social accounts to extend membership benefits to robots on their social media.
-Already supports Telegram, and will support Discord and other platforms in the future
+MyShell.ai Creative Workshop will support robot deployment to other social platforms, and users can bind social accounts to extend membership benefits to robots on their social media.
+Telegram is already supported, and Discord and other platforms will be supported later.

 </details>